Don’t forget to look under Bookings for the latest events for children.

 Have you heard about Cartoon Dave?
 Check out his YouTube channel for some great illustration ideas, but be careful, he is absolutely hilarious!

-To make one of your own Grumbles from “Oliver’s Grumbles”, and for some great colouring in sheets, check out this link:
+To make one of your own Grumbles from “Oliver’s Grumbles”, find some great colouring in sheets, get ideas for stories from ‘Stories Sparkers’ – check out this link: Resources – Yvonne Mes – Children’s Author and illustrator

 Books on Writing with Kids